 Celebrate the bond between siblings with a sacred thread of protection embellished with love and affection.

-Time to let your feelings out, tie that rakhi and give your sibling a hug.
-Don't forget to include your brothers/sisters in your plan to stuff your mouth and tummies with delectable, healthy and homemade desserts/traditional sweets.
+For those living under the same roof, don't forget to stuff mouth and tummies with delectable, healthy, and homemade desserts/traditional sweets.
 Read on to know the recipes.

-On that note, here are 3 healthy, easy, Indian dessert recipes for you to ‘make with’ or ‘make for’ your siblings.
+On that note, here are 3 healthy easy recipes.
+We are making not one, but three Indian desserts for you to ‘make with’ or ‘make for’ your siblings.
 Share a memory or two for a good laugh as you gorge on yummy-licious Rakshabandhan-special- ragi ladoos and barfis!

 1. Ragi Raisins Ladoo: